tbalanos/misclassified-clustered-competing-risks/README.md

 This repository contains all functions and reproducible example code needed to:

 1. Simulate clustered competing-risks data with within-cluster dependence and informative cluster size (ICS).
-2. Estimate time- and covariate-dependent misclassification probabilities from an external validation sample, with clustering and ICS accounted for via inverse cluster-size weighting and a cluster bootstrap.
+2. Estimate time- and covariate-dependent misclassification probabilities from an external validation sample, with clustering and ICS accounted for via inverse cluster-size weighting and GEE with a working independence correlation structure and a sandwich variance estimator.
 3. Fit the proposed semiparametric marginal regression model that simultaneously corrects for misclassification of the cause of failure, within-cluster dependence, and ICS.
 4. Conduct sensitivity analyses to assess robustness against violations of the transportability assumption.
 5. Perform cluster-bootstrap inference that also accounts for the uncertainty in the externally estimated misclassification probabilities.